 - Old balances are hard to recover: The longer a bill goes unpaid, the harder it is to collect.

-“Medical bills can feel like a heavy weight, but a medical debt settlement letter can unlock big savings and give you a fresh start.”
+“Medical bills can feel like a heavy weight, but a settlement letter for medical bills can lead to meaningful savings and a fresh start.”

-- It shows you mean business: A polished letter proves you’re serious about sorting out the debt.
+- It shows you mean business: A thoughtful letter signals that you’re genuinely trying to resolve the debt.

-- Keeps everything on record: Your letter documents your offer and terms, so there’s no confusion later.
+- Keeps everything on record: Your letter captures your offer and terms in one place, which makes it easier to refer back to later.

 Preparing to Write Your Settlement Letter